aragon/aragon-wiki/docs/network/aragon_network_juror.md

 ![y = m \cdot x^n](images/ANJ-0.png)

-In our case the value of `n` is 4, as you can see in the Court parameters, taking into account that the reserve ratio equals `1/100`.
+In our case the value of `n` is 4, taking into account that the reserve ratio equals `1/100`.

 To get `m`, we use the price set by the bonding curve when the bonding curve went live, which was the same as the pre-activation price i.e., 100 ANJ per 1 ANT, and the total amount of ANJ minted during pre-activation, `101,490,826.112967760974865700 ANJ`.
 So: